Strongly Sublinear Algorithms for Testing Pattern Freeness: Preliminaries and discussion

-The above point is important in our context, since, as part of our algorithm for testing ${\mathcal P}_\pi$ for $\pi \in \mathcal{S}_k$ for $k \geq 4$, we call testers for smaller subpatterns on sub-regions of the grid $G_n$ which may be defined by, say, $\bx(S,I)$ for some $S \subseteq [n], I \subseteq R(f)$.
+As part of our algorithm for testing $\pi$-freeness for $\pi \in \mathcal{S}_k$ for $k \geq 4$, we call testers for smaller subpatterns on subregions of the grid $G_n$ which may be defined by, say, $\bx(S,I)$ for some $S \subseteq [n], I \subseteq R(f)$.
 In this case, the only access to points in $\bx(S,I)$ is by sampling indices from $S$ and checking whether their values fall in $I$.
 If the values do not fall in $I$, we can treat them as erasures.
-Given the assurance that the number of points falling in $\bx(S,I)$ is a constant fraction of $|S|$, we can simply run the above ER testers on $f|_S$ to test for these smaller subpatterns.
+Given the promise that the number of points falling in $\bx(S,I)$ is a constant fraction of $|S|$, we can simply run ER testers on $f|_S$ to test for these smaller subpatterns.